eleanorlouise99/COM623/Documentation.md

 component, meaning it allows you to test software after each sprint, so you can gain feedback earlier in the project and adjust changesaccordingly.</p>

 <h3>User story</h3>
-The user story that my journey is based off is about a student called Eddie Jones.
-Eddie
+<p>The user story that my journey is based off is about a student called Eddie Jones.
+Eddie is a first year student interested in joining the American football team at solent.
+Firstly he needs to make an account, which he does using his university email address (this is a fictional emnail address for the purpose of this assigbment): eddiej@solentuni2021.com and his password 1234abc.
+He then clicks on the american football page on the hompage, and views the society page.
+He would like to go to their online social so views more details about that to get more information.</p>

 <h3>Building the app</h3>
 <p>Before setting off on the build, to follow through with the agile method, I began by writing down my goals for this project, which was to develop the user journey I had